Modapto/Predictive-Maintenance/dataset/README.md

 ## JSON file input (Component Configuration File)

-"component.json": Contains the parameters of the components within the production line (Equipment ID, Component name, Alpha, Beta, Average maintenance duration, Mean time between failure, Last Maintenance Action Time).
+The "component.json" file: Contains the parameters of the components within the production line (Equipment ID, Component name, Alpha, Beta, Average maintenance duration, Mean time between failure, Last Maintenance Action Time).

 **Description:**
 - "Equipment ID": denotes the unique ID number for an equipment in the production line, as defined in CORIM.